GabrielBortolote/open_weather_integration/README.md

 ## Using the application

 After setting up the environment, with the Docker containers running, the main service is accessible on port 8000 and it's possible to send requests to it.
-First you need to send the POST request, with the user_id inside the parameters, this id must be unique:
+First you need to send the POST request, with the user_id inside the parameters, this id must be unique, you can use any string as ID, limited to 100 characters, if the ID already exists the API will reply an error message and a 409 status code.
+If you have **curl** installed on your machine you can use this command to test the application:

 ```bash
 curl -X POST -d "user_id=123456789" localhost:8000
 User 123456789 created, requests inserted on queue.
 ```

 Once the post is sent the user is registered in the system and all the cities in the list 'cities.csv' are going to be requested for that user.
-Each request means a celery task, it's possible to monitor the requests using the celery flower interface, you just need to open localhost:5555 on your favorite browser.
-In this monitoring tool you can see that each task takes at least one second to execute, this condition was implemented inside the task, to grant that the application will never exceed Open Weather Free account limit, like this image shows:
+Each request means a celery task, it's possible to monitor the requests using the celery flower interface, you just need to open [localhost:5555](http://localhost:5555) on your favorite browser.
+In this monitoring tool you can see that each task takes at least one second to execute, this condition was implemented inside the task, to grant that the application will never exceed Open Weather Free account limit.
+You can see a proof of this in this image:

 ![flower preview](README_images/flower-preview.png "Celery flower preview")